Happiness Is Contagious

 Spread Happiness Around

-Not only can you feed of the happiness of others, you can also start to spread it around.
+Not only can you feed off the happiness of others, but you can also start to spread it around.

 We talked in a previous post about how giving makes us happier than receiving.